sayantan007pal/Ai-based-Mongo-document-validator-and-updater-agent/README.md

 **Solutions:**
 - Verify API key in `.env` is correct
-- Check API key has not expired
+- Check API key has not expired or reached quota
 - Ensure no extra spaces in `.env` file
+- Key should start with `sk-proj-` for OpenAI

 #### 4. Document Not Found Error